Dave Baldridge (Cherokee)

 In his spare time he volunteers as a K9 handler for Sandia Search Dogs (SSD) in Albuquerque, New Mexico (NM) and deploys on search and rescue missions with his 9-yr.-old border collie.
 A SAR volunteer for nine years, Dave currently is the team’s President.
 He served three years on the NM Emergency Services Council board of directors.

-Jolie Crowder, Research and Evaluation Manager for IA2, has worked on numerous projects involving program design and implementation, qualitative research, online surveying, program analysis and evaluation, organizational needs assessments and technical and consumer writing.
+Jolie Crowder, Senior Project Director for IA2, has managed numerous projects involving program design and implementation, qualitative research, online surveying, program analysis and evaluation, organizational needs assessments and technical and consumer writing.

 She also has extensive experience convening, facilitating and presenting at in person workshops, web seminars and web conferences on a variety of health care subjects.